 This is an unimaginably difficult situation for any parent to endure.
 Please do not add the burden of trying to navigate the complexities of handling a wrongful death action on your own.
 There are many nuances to handling these claims, including complexities concerning medial liens, determining...Read more »

 I'd talk to the County Clerk, unless you think that's the source of the fraud.
 Perhaps then turn to your State's Attorney.
 If you don't get any traction, you might raise the issue with the chairman of the county party adversely impacted by the fraud.
-They may be able to get more traction in...Read more »
+They may be able to get more...Read more »

 I was being sued by a finance company for the balance of a reposessed vehicle.
 I live in Indiana but they are out of Illinois.
 I appeared in court, they did not.
 The judge then dismissed the case.
 Two weeks later I receive a letter showing that they filed a motion to vacate the dismissal.
 I feel...
 Read more »